Key takeaways:

 | ONNX INT8 CPU | 49.7% | 46.5ms | 120MB | Production baseline |

-| QNN w8a16 NPU | 48.3% | ~67ms | 158MB | Best NPU result |
+| QNN w8a16 NPU (AI Hub) | 48.3% | ~67ms | 158MB | Best NPU result — all subgraphs on NPU |

-| QNN FP32 NPU | 49.7% | 228ms | 240MB | Perfect accuracy, slow |
+| QNN FP32 NPU (AI Hub) | 49.7% | 228ms | 240MB | Full accuracy, too slow |

-| QNN INT8 NPU | 41.6% | ~86ms | 121MB | Blind INT8 = 8% loss |
+| QNN INT8 NPU (no calibration) | 41.6% | ~86ms | 121MB | Blind INT8 = 8.1% accuracy loss |

 | AI Hub INT8 TFLite + LiteRT NPU | 41.6% | 170ms | 122MB | 2/3 subgraphs on NPU |